brentvollebregt/hit-counter/README.md

 Live demo hosted at: [hitcounter.pythonanywhere.com](https://hitcounter.pythonanywhere.com/)

 > Please note this is only a demo instance and any traffic that causes harm to the server will be blocked.
+> Also due to how this demo instance is being hosted and the large amount of traffic it gets, the server does fall over some times.

 ## What is This?
 This is a server that allows a client to request for an SVG file that displays views for a URL.
 This URL can either be passed as a query parameter or the referrer (or referer) value in the header will be used.